Urunov/Java-Core-Projects/README.md

-# How OOP Concepts in Java Work
+### *Examples of OOP Concepts in Java*
-OOP concepts in Java work by letting programmers create components that are reusable in different ways while maintaining security.
+Now that we explained the foundational OOP concepts in Java, let’s look at a few common examples.

+Short Encapsulation Example in Java
+In the example below, encapsulation is demonstrated as an OOP concept in Java.
+Here, the variable “name” is kept private or “encapsulated.”